ewal31/GeneralisedIsotonicRegression/GeneralisedIsotonicRegression/README.md

 - [ ] allow for axis to specific for monotonicity constraint
 - [ ] configurable direction for monotonicity
 - [ ] more loss functions
+- [ ] really small weights or weights of 0